donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_simple/exercise.md

     Tip: the `watch` utility is used here to repeat the `qstat` command every 2 seconds.
 Press `Ctrl-c` to quit the `watch` program when the job is finished.

-5. examine the output file, e.g. `sleep_10.o6928945`, to find out the resource consumption of this job
+6. examine the output file, e.g. `sleep_10.o6928945`, to find out the resource consumption of this job

    ```bash
    $ cat sleep_1m.o6928945 | grep 'Used resources'
    Used resources:	   cput=00:00:00,mem=4288kb,vmem=433992kb,walltime=00:01:00
+   ```
+7. submit another job to run the script, with longer duration of `sleep`.
+For example,

+    ```bash
+    $ echo "$PWD/run_sleep.sh 3600" | qsub -N 'sleep_1h' -l 'procs=1,mem=10mb,walltime=01:10:00'
+    6928946.dccn-l029.dccn.nl
+    ```

+    Note: Try to compare the command in step 3.
+As we expect the job to run longer, the requirement of job walltime is also extended to 1 hour 10 minutes.

+8. Ok, we don't want to wait for the 1-hour job to finish.
+Let's cancel the job.
+For example,

+    ```bash
+    $ qdel 6928946
     ```